RetroReversing/retroReversing/categories/misc/GDC.md

 ---

 # GDC - Game Developer's Conference
-GDC stands for the "Game Developers Conference," which is an annual event held for professionals in the video game industry.
+GDC stands for the "Game Developers Conference", which is an annual event held for professionals in the video game industry.

 GDC serves as a hub for game developers, publishers, artists, programmers, designers, and other industry experts to come together to discuss, share, and learn about the latest trends, technologies, and practices in game development.